cwendorf/Sourcebook/Methods/worked-examples/README.md

 **Percentiles:** Percentiles provide the scores associated with particular percentile ranks.
 The 50<sup>th</sup> percentile (the Median) and the 25<sup>th</sup> and 75<sup>th</sup> percentiles (collectively known as the Interquartile Range) are the most commonly calculated.

 > For example, the 50<sup>th</sup> percentile is the score in the following position:
-*Position* = *PR*(*N*+1) = .50(8+1) = 4.5
+\\[ \text{Position} = PR ( N + 1 ) = .50 ( 8 + 1 ) = 4.5\\]
 Thus, the score at the 50<sup>th</sup> percentile is the 4.5<sup>th</sup> score in the frequency distribution – a score of 4.

 > Similarly, a score of .75 is at the 25<sup>th</sup> percentile and a score of 6.5 is at the 75<sup>th</sup> percentile.
 Importantly, in some cases, the score values are non-integer interpolated values.

 #### Summarizing the Frequencies and Percentiles

 Though not often reported, simple summary statistics like the median and quartiles provide the reader with basic frequency information about the variable under investigation.
-Both of the following versions present the required information.
+Both of the following versions present the required information and, therefore, either could be used.

 > For the eight participants, Outcome scores of 0.75, 4.00, and 6.50 represented the 25th, 50th, and 75th percentiles, respectively.